 Infertility is a common problem and affects one in every six couples who are trying to conceive.
 In at least half of all cases of infertility, a male factor is a major or contributing cause.
 Current reproductive guidelines allow for the evaluation of a couple at any time that they perceive an issue achieving a pregnancy.

-The specialists in the Cleveland Clinic Center for Male Fertility understand your concerns from an emotional perspective as well as the medical one.
+The specialists in the Cleveland Clinic Center for Male Infertility understand your concerns from an emotional perspective as well as the medical one.
 We offer a unique, comprehensive, team approach to diagnosing and treating male infertility to help you achieve your personal goals and dreams for the future.
 We bring a personal touch to each couple, and make sure they understand the tests and options at each step of the process.
 We work closely and regularly with a wide array of female reproductive specialists (Reproductive Endocrinologist) within Cleveland Clinic and from other hospitals.

 We additionally bring to the point of care all the resources of Cleveland Clinic, which includes a world class andrology center with cryopreservation capability, and the use of cutting edge technology for reproduction and in-vitro fertilization.
 When needed, the physicians at The Center for Male Fertility regularly perform surgeries including testicular biopsy, advanced sperm harvest techniques, varicocelectomy, and complicated microsurgical vas deferens reconstructions.